A miscarriage is the loss of a pregnancy during the first 23 weeks.

 If a baby has too many or not enough chromosomes, it will not develop properly.

-For most women, a miscarriage is a one-off event and they go on to have a successful pregnancy in the future.
+In most cases, a miscarriage is a one-off event and most people go on to have a successful pregnancy in the future.

 The majority of miscarriages cannot be prevented.